 - Incentives for the reader to contact you

 - Easy ways to be contacted

 While there are many ways to communicate these important points, here are some universal truths your website needs to compete successfully online:

 1. RESPONSIVE DESIGN:

-As of April 2015, Google announced that they will no longer return non-mobile-ready sites in searches that originate on a mobile device.
+Way back in April of 2015, Google announced that they will no longer return non-mobile-ready sites in searches that originate on a mobile device.
 This means that for any searches performed on a smart phone or tablet, non-responsive designed websites will no longer appear in the results.
 As of 2015, according to a report from Google, more searches are now done on mobile devices rather than desktops.
 So if your website is not mobile-friendly, it essentially doesn’t exist for more than 50% of searches.

 2. ONE PAGE FOR EACH PRODUCT OR SERVICE

 Each product or service you offer should have it’s own, individual product or service page.
 As described in our previous post about Content Marketing and how to segment your website, your core product and services pages should be separate to allow the search engines to more easily and effectively index your website and it’s content.
 If you were a lawyer, for instance, and offered divorce services, real estate services and personal injury services, lumping them all together on one page will not help distinguish one from then other in the eyes of the search engines.
 The reason, is that someone doing a search for a real estate lawyer is a different prospect then someone looking for personal injury advice.
 Aside from SEO and the search engines, it’s just a good idea from a usability standpoint, too.